-Indonesia's House of Representatives (DPR) proposed to outlaw dukun santet, or dark sorcerers, this past November with a highly controversial set of measures that critics call an outright bizarre attempt to legislate the supernatural.
+It's magical realism: Indonesian style.
+The country's House of Representatives (DPR) proposed to outlaw dukun santet, or dark sorcerers, this November with a highly controversial law that critics call an outright bizarre attempt to legislate the supernatural.

 "What we want to outlaw is the person who claims they can do santet," said Arsul Sani, a lawmaker with the DPR's commission on law and justice.
 "The person who declares they are a dukun santet—that's the one who gets convicted.
 That's it.
 If it's about the act of santet itself, well, that's very hard to prove."